 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 The weather is beginning to turn cooler.
-The leaves are beginning to change colors.
+The leaves are changing colors.
 It’s fall and time to get outside and enjoy some favorite fall activities with your family.
-I love the fall!
+I love this time of year!
 The weather is perfect, making it a great time for outdoor fun.
 Plus, you are past the craziness of back to school and not yet into the hustle and bustle of the holidays.
 It is just a cozy time to make some family memories.
 Here are four of my favorite fall activities for families.

 1. Visit an Apple Orchard

 My favorite thing to do in the fall, by far, is visit an apple orchard.
-Every time we travel to the Midwest in the fall, I find time to visit an apple orchard.
+Every time we travel to the Midwest in the fall, I find time to visit one.
 At some orchards, you can pick your own apples, which is a lot of fun for kids of all ages.
-Pretty much all orchards open to the public have lots of family-friendly activities to keep you busy.
+Pretty much all orchards that are open to the public have lots of family-friendly activities to keep you busy.
 Many of them have petting zoos, playgrounds, corn mazes, a restaurant/bakery, and a store.
 I love browsing through orchard stores to find unique Christmas gifts.

 2. Take Your Kids to a Pumpkin Patch

-Fall is pumpkin season, so what better activity to do with your family than going to a pumpkin patch?!?!
-Kids love going to the pumpkin patch.
-Let them pick out their own pumpkins to take home to decorate.
-My son loves looking through all the pumpkins to find the most unusual ones he can find.
+If the fall had an official icon, it would be the pumpkin, so what better activity to do with your family than going to a pumpkin patch?!?!
+Kids love going to these.
+This is my son’s favorite thing to do in the fall.
+He loves looking through all the pumpkins to find the most unusual ones he can find.
+We always end up taking home at least 10 pumpkins of various shapes and sizes.
 He always thinks we need some Indian corn and gourds too.
 This is a perfect time to grab some adorable fall photos of your kiddos amid all the pumpkins.
+For extra special memories, let your kids pick out some pumpkins to take home and then decorate them as a family.

 To maximize your fall fun, visit a pumpkin patch that includes other activities as well.
 Some common pumpkin patch activities are hay rides, petting zoos, playgrounds, and corn mazes.
 In some places in the Midwest, you can find apple orchards that also have pumpkin patches.
 They give you the best of both worlds!
 Check out our tips for your day at the pumpkin patch.